gt-catdoor/catdoor/README.md

 - After this, you want to to select the Xcode tab in the upper left (next to the apple symbol) and then select preferences
 ![Navigate to Xcode Preferences](AppInstallationImages/XcodePreferences.png)

+- Make sure you are on the accounts tab and then press the plus(+) button in the bottom left

 ### Installing the Computer Vision Program

 A step by step series of examples that tell you how to get a development env running